conceptsandbeyond/devsecops-labs/Workshop/lab 5-DeployProd.md

 GitHub actions let you do that by way of adding Environment protection rule.
 <br>
-spend 10 minutes researching how environement protection works - <br>
+Learn more about how environement protection works - <br>
 https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment

 <br>
-spend 5 minutes reviewing the steps to approve the workflow here - <br>
+Review the steps to approve the workflow here - <br>
 https://docs.github.com/en/actions/managing-workflow-runs/reviewing-deployments

 <br><br>